anudeepNarasappa/Movie-App-Anudeep/README.md

   3. Do " npm install "
   4. Do pod install " cd ios; pod install; cd .. "
   5. Run the command " npm run ios or android " to run the app

   # Folder Structure
    .
+   ├── src/images                  # images assets of the app
+   ├── src/components              # all public shared components
+   ├── src/screens                 # all screens of the app
+   ├── utils                       # network util of the app ├── src/redux                   # redux setup of the app
+   ├── src/service                 # api services of the app
+   └── src/model                   # data models of the app

+# Folder Structure
+   .